Quantization of (-1)-Shifted Derived Poisson Manifolds: Introduction

-where $\hbar\DO^+_2 (\B)$ is considered as a dg Lie subalgebra of $\hbar\DO^+ (\B)$, the morphism $i$ is the inclusion map and $\phi$ is the morphism defined by the extended principal symbol, evaluating at $\hbar=1$.
+where $\hbar\DO^+_2 (\B)$ is considered as a dg Lie subalgebra of $\hbar\DO^+ (\B)$, the morphism $i$ is the inclusion map and $\phi$ is the morphism defined by the extended principal symbol, evaluated at $\hbar=1$.
 Here, for any integer $t\geq 0$, $\hbar\DO^+_t (\B)$, denotes the space of those $\hbar$-enhanced differential operators $\Delta$ such that $\F{1}{\hbar^t} \Delta \in \hbar\DO^+ (\B)$.
-Therefore, the lifting of a Maurer-Cartan element in the short exact sequence \eqref{eq:dgla-exact1} is equivalent to the lifting of a consecutive sequences step-by-step of Maurer-Cartan elements of the following short exact sequences: for all $k=1, 2, \cdots$,
+Therefore, the lifting of a Maurer-Cartan element in the short exact sequence \eqref{eq:dgla-exact1} is equivalent to the lifting of a consecutive sequences of Maurer-Cartan elements, each obtained from the short exact sequences of dglas:

-where $i_k$ is the natural inclusion and $\prr_k$ is the natural projection.
+$k=1, 2, \cdots$.
+Here $i_k$ is the natural inclusion and $\prr_k$ is the natural projection.
 These are indeed square-zero extensions of dglas.
 The obstruction to lifting a Maurer-Cartan element is proved to be a certain class in the second Poisson cohomology $\Cc{H}^2 (\Cc{M}, Q+\Pi)$.

 Theorem {\bf A} describes the obstruction to the existence of quantizations, which is a sufficient condition for quantizing $(-1)$-shifted derived Poisson manifolds.
 In many situation, however, although the second Poisson cohomology group $\Cc{H}^2 (\Cc{M}, Q+ \Pi)$ does not vanish, $(\Cc{M},Q,\Pi)$ may still be quantizable.